qwerty-arun/Lets_learn/README.md

+# 19/8/24
+- RAM book till chapter 7.
+- Da vinci resolve: I know basic editing now.
+But why importing media (audio or video) is a pain?
+I tried changing file formats yet it doesn't work.
+So i had to switch to mobile app and edit my video.
 # 18/8/24
 - Electromagnetics EL - installed python and needed libraries, executed the program and it was able to graphically represent though not accurately.
 MATLAB code also works.
 Tried Desmos 3D but I don't think it matters.
 Report to be made.
 - Math EL- compiled all the results generated so far.
 Now yet to choose what all parameters to measure in statistics.